SeasoulChris/apollo/docs/storage-and-database-guide.md

 ### Metrics Dashboard

-You can view the metrics by going to [Dashboard] (http://usa-data.baidu.com), and clicking the "Metrics" navigate button.
+You can view the metrics by going to [Dashboard](http://usa-data.baidu.com), and clicking the "Metrics" navigate button.
 Currently it shows all the keys in the system by default.

 You can narrow down the scope by using the "Prefix..." form, which will then retrieve only the keys with specified prefix.